-Parents with mental or emotional difficulties may not interact with their children they way they could if they were healthy.
+Parents with mental or emotional difficulties may not interact with their children the way they could if they were healthy.
 In some circumstances, such as if the parent was intoxicated or drug induced, it would be better for the children not to see the parents at all or have the visit stopped.
-3. Is the parent predictable?